 - Volume 3, Application for Sealed Source and Device Evaluation and Registration

 - Volume 8, Program-Specific Guidance About Exempt Distribution Licenses

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

 NRC assigns a five-digit program code to each license to designate the major activity or principal use authorized in the license.
 NRC uses approximately 100 program codes to classify the thousands of active licenses.
 The program codes that are assigned to a license may be used to identify the applicable fee categories in the schedules in 10 CFR Part 170 and 10 CFR Part 171.
-To learn more about this license category and the associated fee and inspection categories, see "Consolidated Guidance About Materials Licenses: Guidance About Administrative Licensing Procedures" (NUREG-1556, Vol. 20), Appendix G: LTS Program Code Descriptions.
+To learn more about this license category and the associated fee and inspection categories, see "Consolidated Guidance About Materials Licenses: Guidance About Administrative Licensing Procedures" (NUREG-1556, Vol. 20), Appendix G: WBL Program Code Descriptions.
 The table below shows the program codes that have been assigned to licenses that authorize the distribution of various types of license-exempt products.

-Program Codes Used in Materials and Fuel Licensing and Inspection Programs
+Program Codes Used in Materials Licensing and Inspection Programs

 |License Type||Program Code|

 |Exempt distribution – 32.18

 |Exempt distribution – 32.26